Achievements

 Skye Kitchen

-Materials: Cabinets in opaque laquer and Aboslute Mat Black – Niches and beam in Urban white oak – Quartz countertops from Silestone and solid maple from Concept Giroux
+Materials & Textures: Custom cabinetry in opaque lacquer and Absolute Matte Fenix – Niches and oak beam in Urban White Oak – Countertops in Silestone quartz and solid maple by Concept Giroux

 Ängen Kitchen